Screw dislocations in the X-cube fracton model: Smooth Screw Dislocation

 \subsection{Increased mobility of quasiparticles}

 An important consequence of adding a screw dislocation is that a subdimensional excitation in a fracton model can have increased mobility due to the dislocation.
 First, recall that fracton and lineon dipoles are planons, and that the screw dislocation connects all the $xy$ planes of the original foliation (\figref{fig:stack_screw}).
 This means that we can wind an $xy$ planon around the defect to effectively displace it by one step in the $z$-direction.
 We call this process the \emph{winding} of a planon around the dislocation.
 There is an important consequence for this.
 We note that $xy$ planons have fractons/lineons separated by one step in the $z$-direction.
 If we look at the operator that winds this around the dislocation once, we see that this operator effectively creates two fractons/lineons separated by \emph{two} steps in the $z$-direction.
 This means that this winding allows fractons and $x$/$y$ lineons to hop in the $z$-direction by an even number of steps.
-We call this process \emph{tunneling} of fractons/lineons along the dislocation line.
+We call this process \emph{tunneling} of fractons/lineons along the dislocation line because although some of the intermediate states only involve a single fracton or lineon excitation, these processes involve other intermediate states with higher energy -- similar to the tunneling of a quantum particle through an energy barrier.
 Because of this new mobility, these excitations can now go around the periodic boundaries, which can give us new logical operators for the system.